ebook: The Kingdom strikes back -- Signs of the Messiah at work

 *The site purchased near Port-au-Prince to be used as an educational campus has had several name changes throughout its history.
 References in this book to Nazarene Bible Institute, Nazarene Bible School, Nazarene Bible College, and Haiti Nazarene Theological College refer to the same campus but reflect expanding educational purposes.
 Chapter 5 explains in more detail the latest program: TEE, Theological Education by Extension.

 That original building has been enlarged three times.
 Missionary nurses like Lois Rodeheaver Ford, Carolyn Parsons, and Joan Reed worked there.
-Physician Assistants Michelene Collins and Larry Wilson used it as a base for developing a Nazarene medical ministry in Haiti.
+Physician Assistants Michelene Collins and Larry Wilson used it as a base for developing a Nazarene Medical Ministry in Haiti.
 Recent donations of equipment and supplies from U.S. hospitals and mission groups like REAP and Compassion International have turned the Nazarene Health Center into one of the best equipped in Haiti.

 It provides low-cost medical care for the people nearby.
 It also is a training center and base of operations for a medical ministry seeking to touch all of Haiti.
 Nazarenes in Haiti run 24 rural pharmacy dispensaries.
 Most of the health workers staffing these were trained in the main clinic near Port-au-Prince.